amirahnasihah/frontend-development/04-intro-to-algorithms/05-sorting-algorithms-part-01/questions.md

 1. 1st: Bubble sort starts with the first two elements, comparing them to check which one is greater.
 Since 33 > 14, it is in the correct position.

+2. 2nd: We compare 33 with 28.(Compare 2nd and 3rd element).
+Since 28 < 33, it is in incorrect position.
+So we need to swap the position of 28 and 33.
+The **new array** will be:

+3.

 # Insertion Sort Problems in JS